-Warrior diet: a more extreme form of the leangains method.
-It is fasted for 20 hours and consumed in just four hours.
-Sometimes, with this form of intermittent fasting, due to the very long window of time, it is still recommended to consume a protein shake or a very small snack during Lent.
+Warrior diet: A more extreme form of the leangains method.
+Fast is for 20 hours and consumed in just four hours.
+Sometimes, with this form of intermittent fasting, due to the very long window of time.
+It is good to consume a protein shake or a very small snack during Lent.

-Eat Stop Eat: this form of intermittent fasting does not follow a consistent cycle.
+Eat Stop Eat: This form of intermittent fasting does not follow a consistent cycle.
 It is fasted for one to two days a week for the entire day.
-It is recommended that after a fasting day always follow two days with a normal food intake.
+It is good that after a fasting day always follow two days with a normal food intake.

 Alternate Day Fasting: As the name implies, this method alternately fasting for a full day and then eating again as usual for up to 24 hours.

 One of the most common reasons to start with intermittent fasting is to reduce unwanted weight.
-Intermittent fasting does not change the necessary calorie deficit, but it is much easier for many to eat for a limited time and therefore to consume fewer calories than to follow complicated dietary rules and to abstain from any meal.
-The fact that food is “allowed” only in a certain period of time can lead to intuitively fewer calories than usual on a normal day.
-This leads to a calorie deficit and thus to a decrease in body weight.
-The temporary fasting can also bring the psychological effect of having to think less of food, since the period is anyway limited to the selected time window.
+Intermittent fasting does not change the necessary calorie deficit.
+But it is much easier for many to eat for a limited time and therefore to consume fewer calories than to follow complicated dietary rules and to abstain from any meal.

-Since only the time of food intake is limited, but not the choice of food, it is easier for many to stick to the rules.
-Unfortunately, the current study situation is still very limited and can only draw a few safe conclusions about the effects of intermittent fasting on humans, but still speaks in particular the practicability of this diet.
+Since only the time of food intake is in limit, but not the choice of food.
+It is easier for many to stick to the rules.
+Unfortunately, the current study situation is still very limited and can only draw a few safe conclusions about the effects of IF on humans.
+But still speaks in particular the practicability of this diet.